-Prerequisite: Humanistic Studies majors and minors only
+Senior Art History and Humanistic Studies majors and minors only

-HMST 490 Integrated Humanistic Studies Senior Thesis II
+HMST 490 Humanistic Studies Senior Thesis II

 Students concentrate on their thesis projects.
 Class presentations and group critiques take place as work progresses; students work toward a public presentation at the senior show.
-Prerequisite: Seniors only
+Senior Art History and Humanistic Studies majors and minors only